Evidence and Evaluation

 The Learning Agenda is a plan for addressing important evidence gaps related to the Department’s strategic goals and objectives.
 It is built around a set of priority questions that can be answered through rigorous evidence building, including research, evaluation, statistics, and analysis.
 The evidence built around each one of these questions will advance the Department’s ability to effectively achieve its strategic goals and objectives, both in the short term and in the long term.

 The Learning Agenda is published every four years as part of the Department’s Strategic Plan, and is revisited and updated annually.
-The Department’s first Learning Agenda will be published soon.
-A link will be provided here when it is available.
+The current Learning Agenda is available as a chapter in the FY 2022-2026 Strategic Plan.

 The Capacity Assessment describes the Department’s capacity for building and using evidence to support decisions about programs and policies – and, in particular, its capacity for evaluation, statistics, research, and analysis.
 It is intended to describe current capacity and identify areas for growth.

 Like the Learning Agenda, the Capacity Assessment is published every four years as part of the Department’s Strategic Plan.
-The Department’s first Capacity Assessment will be published soon.
-A link will be provided here when it is available.
+The current Capacity Assessment is available as an appendix in the FY 2022-2026 Strategic Plan.